-This course covers generative AI, focusing on generative models such as ChatGPT and diffusion models, and their practical applications.
-It emphasizes open-source models, training techniques, and fine-tuning practices.
+This course offers a comprehensive understanding of generative models in AI, like ChatGPT and diffusion models, and the practical application of these technologies.
+The course emphasizes open-source models, training techniques, and fine-tuning practices.

 Specific objectives of the course: